A Comprehensive Biographical Analysis

 It seems that not a day goes by without someone altering these FamilySearch profiles, with no substantial contribution, and when I add new research findings to this blog, they directly target those new findings.
 You can't rely on the Dunn profiles on MyHeritage, Ancestry, WikiTree nor Geni.
 Regardless, while there will always be haters, the efforts of those, to alter my family tree, are futile, because the official documents, and historical facts, will forever remain indisputable, and in the end, all will be revealed.

-He created multiple duplicate profiles, and detached all relatives, supporting sources, documents and images, from their original profiles, which would ordinarily display in some links in this document.
+One particular FamilySearch user, who goes by the user name RTorchia is absolutely the most destructive of all.
+Look at what he/she did.
+RTorchia created multiple duplicate profiles, and detached all relatives, supporting sources, documents and images, from their original profiles, which would ordinarily display in some links in this document.
 It's good that I made images, and saved the links to original sources.
 And, I've got lots more.
+I've restored these profiles three times, and RTorcnuk's nuked them again.
+He/She used flawed, unsound logic, public ridicule, insults and bullying to strip everything from these profiles, and attached them to scattered, duplicate profiles, then, has the audacity to call these profiles unsourced.

-I have now been suspended from all family tree platforms, because I don't work well with others.
-As you see, FamilySearch has been invaluable to me, during my research, and has provided the absolute best, all-around, data platform, perfectly suited for the field of genealogy, where I've been relatively free to construct my tree, and store a mountain of evidence.
+As you can see, FamilySearch has been invaluable to me, during my research, and has provided the absolute best, all-around, data platform, perfectly suited for the field of genealogy, where I've been relatively free to construct my tree, and store a mountain of evidence.
 And, it's FREE.
+Ideally, all collaboration between genealogists, should occur there, on FamilySearch, because, alternative family tree websites, like Ancestry, MyHeritage, WikiTree and geni just aren't very user-friendly.

 About the Author

 Joseph Leon Dunn is a retired Computer Information Systems Analyst, with a Specialization in Database Analysis and Design.
-Much of his professional occupation was sorting data.
-All of the links in this blog are to primary sources that exist in the public commons.

 Pedigree